MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-ios.md

 14. If you chose **Allow Apple Configurator by certificate** in the previous step, choose an Apple Configurator Certificate to import.

 15. You can specify a naming format for devices that is automatically applied when they enroll and upon each successive checkin.
 To create a naming template, select **Yes** under **Apply device name template**.
 Then, in the **Device Name Template** box, enter the template to use for the names using this profile.
 You can specify a template format that includes the device type and serial number.
+Device name template includes support for the iPhone, the iPad, and the iPod Touch.
 16. Choose **Next: Setup Assistant Customization**.

 17. On the **Setup Assistant customization** page, configure the following profile settings: